Geethanjali Malli Vachindi

 Geethanjali Malli Vachindi is a 2024 Indian Telugu-language comedy horror film directed by debutant Siva Thurlapati.
-Produced by Kona Venkat and M. V. V. Satyanarayana through Kona Film Corporation and MVV Cinema respectively, the film stars Anjali, Srinivasa Reddy, Sunil, Rahul Madhav, Satyam Rajesh, Shakalaka Shankar and Satya in lead roles.
+Produced by Kona Venkat and M. V. V. Satyanarayana through Kona Film Corporation and MVV Cinema respectively, the film stars Anjali, Srinivasa Reddy, Sunil, Satyam Rajesh, Shakalaka Shankar, Satya, and Rahul Madhav in lead roles.
 It is a sequel to the 2014 film Geethanjali.
 The film was released on 11 April 2024.

 Plot

 Sreenu, Athreya, and Arudra reside in a penthouse.
 Sreenu achieved success with his film "Geetanjali," followed by three box office failures.
 Ayan operates a fast-food cart in Vizag and is Sreenu's close friend.
 Ayan boasts his girlfriend's father about becoming a movie star with Sreenu directing a new film produced by Dil Raju.
 However, Sreenu discovers the deception upon arriving in Hyderabad and decides to abandon the film industry after a small farewell party.

 The following day, they receive an offer from Govinda Govinda's boss Vishnu, who also wrote a script for a horror comedy and chose Srinu to direct.
 That's why he decided to produce a film, with Sreenu directing and Athreya and Arudra writing.
 Sreenu insists on casting Ayan as the lead, or he won't direct, he immediately accepts.
 Meanwhile, Ventriloquist Venkat Rao gets Geethanjali again now trapped in a doll by another Babaji in a corporate office for killing an HR who sexually harassed his women employee in the office.
 Now she demands Venkat Rao to find her sister, Ushanjali, who runs a struggling coffee shop in Ooty.

 Upon reaching Ooty, they meet Vishnu, who narrates the movie's premise and offers his bungalow for shooting.
 Unbeknownst to them, the bungalow, Sangeeth Mahal, is haunted by three ghosts named Nataraja Sastry, his wife Lakshmi, and his younger daughter Mohini, who earlier belonged to a classical dancers' family they are committing honor killings in the Bangalow who came to stay because his elder daughter eloped with her boyfriend later Mohini also loved a guy and decided to elope but got caught by her parents who later bashes her lover to stay away from their daughter then he committed suicide.
 Unbearable to hear Mohini immolated herself in the Sangeeth Mahal which caused a fire accident that led to the whole family's death.
 This is the story based on which Vishnu narrates them to direct the film.